Skillsoft will be unavailable from 7 a.m. to 7 p.m. Saturday, June 23, while Skillsoft Cloud Operations conducts routine maintenance.

 - reduction of work hours: 18 months of coverage

-A COBRA packet will be mailed to the employee's home from our third-party administrator, ASI.
+A COBRA packet will be mailed to the employee's home by our third-party administrator, ASI.

 Dependent of a Covered Employee

-A dependent of a covered employee enrolled in a medical plan, dental plan, vision plan and/or the health care flexible spending account may choose COBRA continuation coverage for the plan(s) in which he/she was enrolled immediately before losing coverage for one of the following reasons:
+A dependent of a covered employee enrolled in a medical plan, dental plan, vision plan and/or the health care flexible spending account may choose COBRA continuation of coverage for the plan(s) in which he/she was enrolled for one of the following reasons: